sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

  Once we know the forces that electric charges exert one on each others, the concept of a force field is develop.

  Force field:
- Is the map of forces (as a vector magnitude), over a given particle, and which is not enough as to modify the rest of the system.
+ Is the map of forces (as a vector magnitude), over a given particle, and which is not enough as to modify the rest of the system -so its influence is infinitesimal-

  Electric Force field:
- Is the force field caused by Coulomb forces.
+ Is the force field over the space, caused by Coulomb forces (electrostatic forces), over a charge of value the unit  1 Coulomb.
+This is the same as the force per unit of charge.

+ So according to this definition we can consider the Electric Field, represented by **E**, for a given point charge, of value Q as:

 <br>